CSCfi/csc-user-guide/docs/apps/metaphlan.md

 ## Description

 MetaPhlAn is a computational tool for profiling the composition of microbial communities from metagenomic sequencing data.
-MetaPhlAn relies on unique clade-specific marker genes identified from ~17,000 reference genomes
+MetaPhlAn relies on unique clade-specific marker genes identified from ~17,000 reference genomes.

 ## Availability